canonical/maas-ui/docs/INTEGRATION.md

 # Integration testing with Playwright

 Like Cypress, [Playwright](https://playwright.dev/) is also an end-to-end testing framework that uses a browser.
 Playwright uses the Chrome DevTools Protocol to execute actions in the browser, unlike Cypress which injects code directly into the browser's execution loop.
 The result of this is that Playwright tests more accurately reflect an apps behaviour in the browser, since it's using standardised APIs and does not need to modify the browser to run its tests.

+⚠️ Playwright tests assume that the user `admin` with password `test` exists on the maas server.

 ## Setup